Understanding Pain: Nature’s Early Warning System

 Tests have shown that the pain threshold—the point during the painful stimulus at which pain is first felt—is roughly the same among all ordinary, healthy people.
 On the other hand, the pain tolerance point varies significantly when the pain becomes unpleasant.

-However, several factors other than the immediate cause of the pain can influence the threshold.
-Illness, hunger, extremes of climatic temperature, swings in temperature, and pain caused by another condition all work to lower the threshold, causing more significant pain.
-For example, many arthritis patients find their pain worse in spring and autumn, when the swing in temperature is at its greatest.
+However, several factors other than the immediate cause of the discomfort can influence the threshold.
+Illness, hunger, extremes of climatic temperature, temperature fluctuations, and pain caused by another condition all contribute to lowering the threshold, resulting in more severe pain.
+For example, many arthritis patients find their pain worsens in spring and autumn, when the temperature swing is at its greatest.

 Pain and psychological conditions